NTasev/skillo-automation-project/README.md

 ## 📖 Project Overview

-This project is an automated test suite for the Skillo Social Media Platform.
+This is an automated test suite for the Skillo Social Media Platform.
-It covers core functionalities such as user registration, login, logout, and post creation, using Playwright and the Page Object Model (POM) for maintainable and scalable test automation.
+It covers core functionalities such as user registration, login, logout, and post creation using Playwright and the Page Object Model (POM) for maintainable and scalable test automation.

 ## 🎯 Project Purpose

 The automation suite is designed to:

 - Ensure core functionalities work as expected.
-- Validate positive and negative test scenarios for registration, login, logout, and post creation.
+- Validate both positive and negative test scenarios.
-- Serve as a professional example of automated testing with Playwright.
+- Serve as a professional example of automated testing using Playwright.
+- Demonstrate independent, reusable, and maintainable test design.

 ## 🛠️ Technologies Used